 King's Day (it was Queen's Day until 2014) is celebrated every year on 27 April, the current King's birthday.
 You can expect street parties, live music and everyone dressed in orange.
 In Amsterdam the Dutch monarch's birthday calls for a huge carnival with boat parties along the canal.
 It's a public holiday in Holland.
 Read iAmsterdam's 10 fun facts about Kings' Day.

-Many windmills in Holland that have been preserved for visitors
+Many windmills in Holland have been preserved for visitors

 Tulips are grown in huge numbers near Amsterdam between April and May